On this page you can find details about the role of our National Field Officer as well as how to contact him, technical information and downloads.

 TAY-SACHS TESTING 2021

-Following approval from the Jacob Sheep Society Council, the contract with LGC Laboratories for the continued testing of sheep for Tay-Sachs has been renewed until 2023.
-In addition, Council has agreed to subsidise the cost so members of the Jacob Sheep Society will only have to pay a reduced fee of £8.50 per test which includes 50 pence for Grassroots’ administration which remains unchanged as the new registration certificates (replacement certificates denoting Tay-Sachs status after sheep have been tested) will be e-mailed out thus saving printing, postage and administration costs.
+Following approval from the Jacob Sheep Society Board, the contract with LGC Laboratories for the continued testing of sheep for Tay-Sachs has been renewed until 2023.
+In addition, Board has agreed to subsidise the cost so members of the Jacob Sheep Society will only have to pay a reduced fee of £8.50 per test which includes 50 pence for Grassroots’ administration which remains unchanged as the new registration certificates (replacement certificates denoting Tay-Sachs status after sheep have been tested) will be e-mailed out thus saving printing, postage and administration costs.

 LGC will undertake the tests on two set dates at the end of May and at the end of October (The May dates allows members to get their sheep tested and the results back before the sale entries close; the October date allows members to test sheep a month before the flock book closes at the end of November).

 While the Jacob Sheep Society is very keen to encourage all members to test their male breeding sheep, by opening the subsidised scheme to allow members to test female sheep as well those members wishing to achieve full Tay-Sachs clear status in their flocks may do so.
-The subsidised rate, which will run until the end of 2021, is available to paid up members of the JSS only, and Council reserves the right to withhold the subsidy at their discretion should they feel the subsidy is being abused or inappropriately used.
+The subsidised rate, which will run until the end of 2021, is available to paid up members of the JSS only, and Board reserves the right to withhold the subsidy at their discretion should they feel the subsidy is being abused or inappropriately used.

 Under the new contract, LGC will accept test samples from January 1st 2021 but not undertake any tests until May 2021.
-The subsidy will become effective from January 1st 2021, and the subsidy period will be reviewed at the November 2021 Council meeting with the possibility of being renewed for another twelve month period.
+The subsidy will become effective from January 1st 2021, and the subsidy period will be reviewed at the November 2021 Board meeting with the possibility of being renewed for another twelve month period.

 Testing Prior to Registration